 Run through the jungle.

-“Run Through the Jungle” is a 1970 Creedence Clearwater Revival song.
+“Run Through the Jungle” is a 1970 song written by John Fogerty and performed by Creedence Clearwater Revival.

 Green Mountain.
 I can’t believe I’m still in Green Mountain.